 I would break bread with Warren Buffet to pick his brain on his theories behind value investing and picking businesses to invest in.
 He is overlooked by the cooler, more tech entrepreneurs like Steve Jobs or Bill Gates, but he is an original and a class act to match.
 I’d have to go with pasta, specifically gnocchi sorrentina, because it’s my favorite!

 Finding talented people to work for you while still bootstrapping.
 It takes some time to find good quality people (especially off shore developers) that will work for equity and truly believe in the business.
 Don’t be afraid to fire people that don’t fit the culture you want to implement.

 Web App or site you couldn’t live without and why.

 What’s your music-streaming site of choice, and what’s currently playing?

 Spotify.
 Kid Cudi, Swedish House Mafia, Pearl Jam, Led Zepplin.
 Musically, I’m all over the place basically.

 What’s the greatest thing about Online Taxman?

-I think we are very unique because we put our clients first and offer really good service, efficiency and a reasonable price.
+I think we are very unique.
+We put our clients first and offer really good service, efficiency and a reasonable price.
 Off the bat this is apparent, because we offer a free consultation, which is unique to all of our competition.
-We aim to create a relationship with each customer by offering a personal CPA they can go to year after year (which is also unique as no online firm offers a CPA only regular accountants).
-The virtual nature of the firm has allowed us to invest in two areas: our technology (customer portal and backend) and people (all are CPA’s), NOT spending it on fancy Park Ave offices or expense accounts while still being affordable to our lean startup clients.
+We aim to create a relationship with each customer by offering a personal CPA they can go to year after year.
+This is also unique as no online firm offers a CPA only regular accountants.
+The virtual nature of the firm has allowed us to invest in two areas: our technology (customer portal and backend) and people (all are CPA’s).
+NOT spending it on fancy Park Ave offices or expense accounts.
+This is all while still being affordable to our lean startup clients.

 Where can our readers reach out to you?